 He didn’t.
 I tried to explain.

 He objected.
-He had seen some video that stated, quite clearly, that Gordon’s Calvary was the real Golgotha, and the Garden Tomb was the real tomb.
+He had seen some video which stated, quite clearly, that Gordon’s Calvary was the real Golgotha, and the Garden Tomb was the real tomb.
 He lent it to me.
 It was by these two crackpots who were clearly treasure hunters—members of the Indiana Jones school of archaeology, if not the Tomb Raider school.
 They weren’t connected with any university or government, and they had actually attempted to dig a tunnel without the permission of the Israeli government.
-In Israel, of all places, where any excavation—even for landscaping—has to check in with the government, lest you uncover something of archaeological significance. ’Cause people have been living in that land for the past 40 centuries.
+In Israel, of all places, where any excavation—even for landscaping—has to check in with the government, lest you uncover something of archaeological significance. ’Cause people have been living in the land for the past 40 centuries.
 There’s so much history there, you can take ancient pottery shards home for free.
 (Well, maybe not legally, but I know a few folks who took advantage of all those shards just lying around in Beersheba.)

 Anyway, these nuts had some really blurry photos of what they claim is the Ark of the Covenant.
 They claim it’s buried directly under Gordon’s Calvary.
 They would have got better photos, but apparently the Israelis caught them before they could turn on the autofocus.

-So their story is that Jesus, when he was crucified on Gordon’s Calvary, when he bled, his blood seeped through a crack in the ground, and dripped all the way down into a secret chamber beneath the earth, and dripped directly onto the mercy seat of the Ark…
+So their story is Jesus, when he was crucified on Gordon’s Calvary, when he bled, his blood seeped through a crack in the ground, and dripped all the way down into a secret chamber beneath the earth, and dripped directly onto the mercy seat of the Ark…

-And if true, so did the blood of a thousand other Jews whom the Romans crucified on that hill.
+And if true, so did the blood of a thousand other Jews whom the Romans crucified on the hill.
 The Ark would have been caked in blood.
 Eww.
 (Unless it was doing that Raiders of the Lost Ark thing where it burned stuff off.
 And hummed.
 And when you opened it up it melted you.
 And if you took photos of it and showed it on your cheesy video, it melted your viewers.)

 Obviously I’m skeptical.
-There are a lot of looneys in Christendom, and you can usually tell them by the fact that they go digging illegal tunnels through a place where the entire city is an archaeological treasure trove.
+There are a lot of looneys in Christendom, and you can usually tell them by the fact they go digging illegal tunnels through a place where the entire city is an archaeological treasure trove.
 God knows how many sites they’ve ruined on their way to raid the Lost Ark.

-This wasn’t the first tour I’ve seen that gave the Church of the Holy Sepulcher a miss.
+This wasn’t the first tour I’ve seen which gave the Church of the Holy Sepulcher a miss.
 There was a Jerusalem ministry my mom used to work for, and they offer weeklong tour packages—which only go to the Garden Tomb. ’Cause they know their audience.
 Protestants will say, “Well, this Church of the Holy Sepulcher is interesting and everything, but what I really want to see is the Garden Tomb.
 That’s on the itinerary, isn’t it?”
 They’ll make a fuss if it’s not.
 Just the very problem we in the church always suffer: We prefer what looks real.
 Actual reality is too messy.

 Well, my brother had been to Israel before, and knows better.
 The pilgrims on his trip did actually make it to the Church of the Holy Sepulcher.
 It would have been a shame otherwise.
 I mean, if you go all the way to Israel and don’t go to the actual place where Jesus died and was raised, you’ve wasted your money.
 Yeah, go to the Garden Tomb and see the facsimile; it looks neat.
 For that matter, you can go to the Holy Land theme park in Florida and see their facsimile, and an actor playing Jesus will even pop out of it once a day, and see his shadow, and we’ll have ten more weeks with no Second Coming.
-What, you didn’t know that was why?…
+(What, you didn’t know that was why?…)

 Or you can wait till Easter, when we build a papier-mâché facsimiles for our church productions.
-The only differences between the mockups and the Garden Tomb is that the Garden Tomb is older, more popular, and made of stone.
+The only differences between the mockups and the Garden Tomb is the Garden Tomb is older, more popular, and made of stone.

 Oh, and they sell belts outside the entrance.
 I didn’t tell this story when I originally posted this, but will now.

 Any tourist trap has official souvenir booths, where they sell pretty much the same stuff—the same postcards, the same videos, the same books, the same everything.
 Priced in sheqels, which were at the time worth an American quarter, so it was an easy calculation to figure out how much everything was.
 But, considering how many Americans there were, some shops priced things in U.S. dollars.
-That was disappointing: You’d think you found a huge bargain, and it turns out they wanted four times as much.
+It was disappointing: You’d think you found a huge bargain, and it turns out they wanted four times as much.
 In any event, everybody took American money, and most cash registers converted everything to dollars.
 I know there were pilgrims from other countries—I ran into a group from Mexico at Gethsemane, but I never saw anyone accept pesos.

 Then there are the unofficial souvenir booths, which are less-conveniently placed, and the vendors have to make noise if they want to make sales.
 They’d be out at the parking lot.
 All the tour guides were connected with both the Israeli government and the official souvenir booths, so they wouldn’t give you a lot of time to find the unofficial booths and buy stuff from them.
-But I found that, while they’d have some things the official booths didn’t, the prices were the same.
+But I found, while they’d have some things the official booths didn’t, the prices were the same.
 Well, on their face: You could haggle the prices down, if you had the time.
 We didn’t.
 Our tour guide was a pro.

 On our way out of the Garden Tomb, we passed by an unofficial booth.
-This shopkeeper’s speciality was belts.
+This shopkeeper’s specialty was belts.
 Big gaudy leather belts.
 Almost wrestler-size.
 As far as I could see, they was leather.
 They were on display, and they were worked over with a relief image of Jerusalem, with “Jerusalem” in English along the sides.
 I could picture some of my Texan friends wearing such a thing, but not me.